dropps07/gif-maker/README.md

 # GIFMAKR
 * its a simple gif makr which takes mp4 as an input and then converts it into a url for browser to read
 # problems
-* 1-> ffmpeg libraries doesnt not work on the latest verision
+* 1-> ffmpeg libraries does not work on the latest verision
 * 2-> due to the neew google chrome Cross-Origins Resource Sharing (CORS) it has faced some bufferedShared issue

 # Solutions